amritatwal/w0d0_precourse-challenge-amritatwal/README.md

 For instance, I found CSS Grid quite tricky to work with as I encountered problems trying to get images (of different sizes) to fill in the space and resize responsively.
 There was also a good learning experience in mastering the container formatting and ensuring correctly set-up columns and rows for this particular set-up.

+The code here for the container

   ```
   grid-template-columns: 1fr 1fr;
   grid-template-rows: 1fr 1fr 1fr;
   ````

-  and how that impacts one of its children
+  and its impact one of its children

   ```
   grid-column: 2 / 3;